IUDA194/immowelt_parser/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Acknowledgments
-- Thanks to [Immowelt](https://www.immowelt.de/) for providing the data.
 - Built using Python and Telegram Bot API.